STAR: Decode-Phase Rescheduling for LLM Inference: Decode Rescheduling

 In traditional prefill to decode scheduling, once a request finishes prefill, the scheduler assigns it to a decode instance based on system state and request characteristics at that moment.
 However, the rescheduling in decode phase presents distinct decision-making space as follows.

-\stitle{Whether to migrate:} In prefill to decode scheduling, the scheduler must assign every incoming request to a decode instance, as each request must be processed in decode phase.
-In contrast, in decode rescheduling, the scheduler can choose not to migrate any requests when 1) the system is already balanced, or 2) the potential benefits of migration do not justify the overhead incurred, 3) one request in a high-load decode instance has high probability to finish soon, which can naturally relieve the load imbalance.
+\stitle{Whether to migrate:} Decode rescheduling makes migration optional.
+The scheduler can skip migration when the system is already balanced, when the benefit is smaller than the migration overhead, or when the overload is likely to disappear soon.

-\stitle{Which request to migrate out:} We notice that in prefill to decode scheduling, the migration out decision is implicitly made when the request finishes prefill, as the scheduler must assign it to a decode instance.
-In contrast, in decode rescheduling, for a high-load decode instance, the scheduler must explicitly select one request to migrate out.
-The choice of which request to migrate out is critical, as migrating a long request can significantly reduce the load on the source instance, but requires transferring a large KV cache and potentially risks high-load on the target instance.
-Conversely, migrating a short request incurs lower overhead but may not sufficiently alleviate the source instance's load.
-Moreover, the remaining length of future tokens also impacts the scheduler's decision, as migrating a request that is about to finish soon may not be worthwhile.
+\stitle{Which request to migrate out:} Decode rescheduling must explicitly choose a request to move out of an overloaded instance.
+This is a tradeoff: long requests relieve more load but incur larger KV-cache transfer and may overload the target, while short requests are cheaper to move but may not reduce enough load, especially if they are close to completion.

-\stitle{Which instance to migrate in:} In traditional prefill to decode scheduling, the scheduler must select a decode instance for each incoming request.
-Similarly, in decode rescheduling, the scheduler must choose a target instance for each request being migrated out.
-This decision is influenced by the current load and resource availability of each decode instance, as well as the characteristics of the request being migrated.
+\stitle{Which instance to migrate in:} The scheduler must also choose the destination instance for the migrated request.
+This decision depends on the load and available resources of candidate decode instances, together with the demand of the migrated request.

 However, recognizing the evolving workload imbalance during decode phase, the scheduler needs to further consider the \emph{future state} of the system when making migration decisions.
-Specifically, the scheduler need to consider the predicted remaining generation length of each request to make informed migration decisions that optimize system performance in the near future rather than just the current state.
+Here, the future state is derived from the predicted remaining lengths of currently active decode requests only, rather than from future arrivals or future requests for the same query.